Managing Classical Processing Requirements for Quantum Error Correction: Fine-Grained Scheduling Policies

-Derived from CPU scheduling policies used by operating systems, the \texttt{RR} policy does not prioritize any specific logical qubits -- rather, it chooses $M - C$ qubits in a round-robin manner (Figure~\ref{subfig:rr}) in every time slice to ensure fairness for all qubits in the system.
+Derived from CPU scheduling policies used in operating systems, the \texttt{RR} policy does not prioritize any specific logical qubits -- rather, it chooses $M - C$ qubits in a round-robin manner (Figure~\ref{subfig:rr}) in every time slice to ensure fairness for all qubits in the system.
+This policy was also alluded to in prior works~\cite{Das2022afs, Byun2022} for scheduling decoders for different logical qubits.

-\subheading{Caveats} For regions of a program where there are many critical decodes, the \texttt{RR} policy could still starve some logical qubits since $M - C$ will be much smaller, yielding a smaller window for decoders to be assigned.
-Since there is no prioritization, the \texttt{RR} policy will not be able to rectify this until the round-robin window reaches the qubits being starved.

-\subsubsection{Minimize Longest Undecoded Sequence (\texttt{MLS})}
+\subsubsection{Minimize longest undecoded sequence (\texttt{MLS})}

-The longest undecoded sequence length at any given time slice is an indicator of how well the decoder scheduling policy is servicing all qubits in the system.
-We use this as a motivator for the \texttt{MLS} policy, which tries to minimize the longest undecoded sequence at every time slice (Figure~\ref{subfig:mls}).
+The longest undecoded sequence length at any time slice is an indicator of how well the fine-grained scheduling policy is servicing all qubits in the system.
+We use this as the base for the \texttt{MLS} policy, which greedily minimizes the longest undecoded sequence at every time slice (Figure~\ref{subfig:mls}).
 The \texttt{MLS} policy works as follows: at any time slice $t$, qubits are sorted on the basis of their current undecoded sequence lengths.
 Then, $M - C$ qubits with the largest undecoded sequence lengths are assigned hardware decoders.

-\subheading{Caveats} In cases where there the number of logical qubits is far greater than the number of decoders ($N >> M$), the \texttt{MLS} policy will not be able to work effectively.
+The \texttt{MLS} policy mimics longest-queue-first (LQF) scheduling~\cite{dimakis2006sufficient}, known to prevent starvation and control backlog growth under bursty demand without strong arrival distribution assumptions.